FredyHKU/TwinSplat/README.md

 ## How It Works

-The core idea is simple. **Compare first, then edit only what changed.** For each incoming frame, TwinSplat renders the current 3DGS model at the tracked camera pose and compares it against the freshly captured image.
-A sliding-window **SSIM** detector marks the pixels that differ, and this change mask is traced back through the Gaussian rasterizer to find exactly which Gaussian primitives are responsible.
-Only those primitives are pruned and re-optimized with the new observation, while everything else stays frozen.
-This is what makes the update both fast and free of catastrophic forgetting.
+**Compare first, then edit only what changed.** Each incoming frame is rendered from the current model at the tracked pose and compared with the new capture.
+A sliding-window **SSIM** detector masks the pixels that differ, traces them back to the Gaussians responsible, and re-optimizes only those while leaving everything else frozen.
+That selectivity is what keeps each update cheap and free of catastrophic forgetting.

 <div align="center">
 <table>